Low-profile IP67 rugged housing

 The Yabby uses both the GPS and GLONASS positioning systems simultaneously.
 This allows the device to use twice the number of satellites to get a position fix – making it faster and more accurate.

 GPS signals are boosted by a special low-noise amplifier (LNA).
 This allows the Yabby to operate where normal units will fail to receive GPS signal – like in a container stack!

 The Yabby uses a high power radio transmitter / receiver that operates on LoRaWAN networks, and is available in for the various LoRaWAN frequencies around the world.

 Internal GPS and LoRaWAN RF antennas tuned by the RF laboratories to ensure optimal performance.

 3 Axis Accelerometer

 The 3-axis accelerometer allows the Yabby to ‘sleep’ in an ultra-low power state yet still wakeup when movement occurs.

-The Yabby LoRaWAN caters for a USB configuration adapter and cable, which is used to program firmware updates and configuration information on the device.
+The Yabby caters for a USB configuration adapter and cable, which is used to program firmware updates and configuration information on the device.
 The most common configuration parameters are also able to be updated OTA via LoRaWAN downlink messages.